-Coordinators: Part of the modules: H. Schmeck, R. Studer, H. Hartenstein, W. Tichy Seminar Module Informatics (p.
-81)[IW3SEMINFO] E CTS Credits Hours per week Term Instruction language
+Coordinators: H. Schmeck, R. Studer, H. Hartenstein, W. Tichy Part of the modules: Seminar Module Informatics (p.
+80)[IW3SEMINFO]

+ECTS Credits

+Hours per week

+Winter / Summer Term

+de

+Instruction language

 The success monitoring is based on a presentation about a research topic from the current topic of the seminar followed by a discussion, and a written summary as well as active participation in discussions (in accordance with §4(2),3 of SPO Informationswirtschaft).